kjhsdgf/Collin-Neural-Network/Network Class/Documentation.md

 ### 12. shuffleDataIndices()
 #### Syntax:
 	template <class T>
-	void Network :: shuffleDataIndices(vector<T> data_indices);
+	void Network :: shuffleDataIndices(vector<T> indices);
 #### Parameters:
-It take one parameter which is a vector of the data indices that has to be shuffled.
+`indices` - Vector of indices to shuffle.
 #### Description:
-This method shuffles the data indices passed to it.
-It consists of a loop which goes through the data indices and performs the operation of shuffling the data.
+Applies Fisher Yates shuffle to randomize contents of a vector passed to it.
+Loops through elements in the vector swapping an element with a random element from the rest of the list so that each eleement is swapped.
+Requires that the type `T` passed to it has an overloaded `=` operator.

 ### 13. getAt ()
 #### Syntax:
 	template <class T>
 	std::vector<T> Network :: getAt (ifstream& Infile, int i);
 #### Parameters:
 `Infile` - File of data to parse.
 `i` - Index of `Infile` at which to extract data.
 #### Return Type:
 This returns the vector of class T.